vanusquarm/Trivia-API-Development-and-Documentation-project/backend/README.md

 ## Errors handling:

-The API typical will throw three major error status code `404 - Not found`, `422 - Unprocessable` or `400 - Bad request`.
+The API typical will throw three major error status codes `404 - Not found`, `422 - Unprocessable` or `400 - Bad request`.
 The will return the following key/value pairs JSON content:

 - `success`: False.
 - `error`: error code number.